-Here’s the Periscope – I would really appreciate you following me on Twitter and Periscope: @pennyskelley, search for #LeadScoping
+Here’s the Video – I would really appreciate you following me on Twitter: @pennyskelley, search for #LeadScoping

 If you want to learn the right way to leverage the internet and social media to grow your business, get my Free 5-Day Video Boot Camp Here.